vyos/vyos-documentation/docs/configuration/protocols/bfd.rst

 .. cfgcmd:: set protocols isis <name> interface <interface> bfd

-   Enable BFD for ISIS on a interface
+   Enable BFD for ISIS on an interface